toapi/toapi-ebooks/README.md

 ### What is toapi-ebooks?

-This project uses [toapi](https://github.com/gaojiuli/toapi) to build a friendly and robust API from some websites such as allitebooks, digilibraries,etc
+This project uses [toapi](https://github.com/gaojiuli/toapi) to build a friendly and robust API from some websites such as allitebooks, digilibraries, etc

 ``` shell